 If you are looking for a place where it is easy to meet other retired people, then Kelowna is a great choice.
 It has more retirees than the national average.
 There are also various housing options, including independent retirement living, assisted living and long-term care options.

 Kingston is a small city with a population of 136,000, which makes it suitable for those looking for a smaller place with a more moderate pace of life.
-The house prices in Kingston have risen 13.5% from May 2021 to May 2022 and the average home now costs $673,317.
+The house prices in Kingston fell by 3.7% between July 2022 and July 2023 and the average home now costs $609,521.
 The property taxes in Kingston are 1.34%.

 People considering retiring in Kingston should know it has a large community of young people because of the city’s large university.
 However, you can still find many neighbourhoods in the city which are not overpopulated by university students.